padogrid/bundle-none-tutorial-padogrid/README.md

 - `vm_`(vm specific commands)

-## 1. View PadoGrid environment
+## 2. View PadoGrid environment

-When you installed PadoGrid, it created the default RWE, `myrwe`, and workspace, `myws`.
+When you installed PadoGrid, the default RWE, `myrwe`, and workspace, `myws` are automatically created.
 You can view the PadoGrid workspace environment by executing `padogrid` as follows.

 ```bash
 padogrid